 Last week I shared my favorite outdoor gear, the clothes, and shoes, etc. that I wore nearly every day on the road in the RV during Project Escape.
 As I have previously mentioned, when it comes to RVing space and weight are key concerns.
 Nowhere is that a bigger hindrance for foodies than the kitchen!

 In general, we prioritized food.
 We knew we were going to have problems sourcing certain ingredients we liked, so we brought a lot with us and stored them in our precious cargo area.
-I want to say as a side note, both inside the RV and in the cargo space below, we never would have gotten everything organized the way we wanted if it hadn’t been for our Container Store storage systems.
+I want to say as a side note, both inside the RV and in the cargo space below, we never would have gotten everything organized the way we wanted if it hadn't been for our Container Store storage bins.

 Truth be told most of the storage containers we used inside the RV came from our old house in Berkeley.
 Here is a shot from one of our two closets.

 If you could see a 360 of the closet you'd see two things, tons of storage boxes of all sizes all the way to the ceiling and our awesome Elfa storage system from the Container Store that we installed in both closets.
 When you only have two closets in your entire house, every inch counts.

 Being the gourmet cook that Mr. Misadventures is, in our old kitchen he had pots and pans, gadgets, tools, and servings dishes for making everything under the sun, along with about 100 cookbooks.
 When it came time to pick what he was bringing into the RV kitchen, it was like choosing which children he could bring with him.

 In the end, I should have selected what to bring because, in a strange twist of events, I became the primary cook.
 After 15 years of cooking, he basically took the year off!

 Given the limited space that both the kitchen cabinets and kitchen counters provided, plus the fact that the counters had to be completely cleared off every time we hit the road, here is what we did end upbringing: